 You read that right.
-Smiling and laughing more often have been proven to help reduce stress by “relieving your stress response,” and by “relieving tension by relaxing your muscles.”
+Smiling and laughing more often have been proven to help reduce stress by “relieving your stress response” and by “relieving tension by relaxing your muscles.”
 Plus, laughter can also “help improve your immune system and mood.”
-In fact, a study among people with “cancer found that people in the laughter intervention group experienced more stress relief than those who were simply distracted.”
+A study among people with “cancer found that people in the laughter intervention group experienced more stress relief than those who were simply distracted.”

 Reduce Stress Triggers

 In short, try to avoid or reduce the number of stressors that are currently in your life.
 Unfortunately, this may be more difficult than any other stress-reducing technique, but it also may be one of the most effective.